rudiieee/software_engineering/README.md

 channel.start_consuming()
 ```

-For more information on how to use RabbitMQ on other languages, please visit https://www.rabbitmq.com/getstarted.html
+For more information on how to use RabbitMQ on other languages, please visit [RabbitMQ Get Started](https://www.rabbitmq.com/getstarted.html)